Tips & best practices

 As more companies have adopted flexible and remote working models, protecting business data and systems from emerging cyber threats is increasingly important.
 However, setting up robust security without the right expertise can be challenging for small businesses.

-A Virtual Private Network (VPN) is one tool that can help strengthen protections, but choosing the right provider is key.
+A Virtual Private Network (VPN) is a key tool for SMB cybersecurity, strengthening protections against threats.
 This blog explains how VPNs work for businesses and what to look for in a provider.

 Here are the main steps to consider when setting up a VPN for your small business: